atsung1/mis3640/session11/try.md

 ### Individual Goals:
 * Jonathan: Have experience on how to build a solution/product by using Python and other programming platforms.
-* Jack: Use Python as a tool to provide creative solution to meet task requirementsas a entry level developer.
+* Jack: Use Python as a tool to provide creative solution to meet task requirements as a entry level developer.
 * Pranjal: Get a first hand experience on how the final product looks and what kind of elements are used to build it.
 * Angela: Experience project management with a emphasis on the technical aspect, learn and apply object-relational mapping
 * Aaron: Create a python program that connects to other platforms such as SQL, html, etc.